 Customer lifetime value: how to calculate it and integrate it into a strategy?

-In order to answer this question, first of all we must know what the meaning of this metric or KPI is, what it measures and what its value is; In this article you will know the answer to these unknowns...
+In order to answer this question, we must first know what the meaning of this metric or KPI is, what it measures and what its value is.
+In this article, you will learn the answer to these questions…

-What is the Customer Lifetime Value? and what is its meaning?
+What is Customer Lifetime Value? and what does it mean?

-The CLV that stands for " Customer Lifetime Value" or in other words "customer lifetime value" is a key statistic to track your experience.
-That is, it measures how valuable a client is to your company , not only in what you invest but throughout your employment relationship.
+CLV, which stands for Customer Lifetime Value, is a key statistic for tracking your customer experience.
+In other words, it measures how valuable a customer is to your company , not only in terms of your investment but throughout their working relationship.

-Customer lifetime value is an important metric because it costs less to keep existing customers than to acquire new ones .
-Therefore, increasing the value of existing customers is vital to driving the growth of the company.
+Customer lifetime value is an important metric because it costs less to retain existing customers than to acquire new ones .
+Therefore, increasing the value of existing customers is vital to driving business growth.

 Why is CLV important?

-As we mentioned before, knowing the CLV helps companies develop strategies to:
+As we mentioned before, knowing the CLV helps companies develop strategies for:

 - Acquire new customers.